Furry Weekend Atlanta

 Furry Weekend Atlanta (FWA) is a furry convention held annually in Atlanta, Georgia.
+Started in 2004, the convention caters to members of the furry fandom, a subculture focused around fictional anthropomorphic animal characters.
+Attendance has steadily risen throughout its history, peaking at 17,736 attendees in 2025, making it one of the most attended furry conventions in the world.

 History

 Furry Weekend Atlanta started as an outgrowth of a local furry meetups often held in Atlanta at the homes of various members of the furry fandom.
 As the gatherings became larger, the idea of formally holding a convention was raised.
 After several unsuccessful attempts, a plan was made to hold a convention in February 2004.
 The name Furry Weekend Atlanta was chosen to echo the name of the anime convention held in the city, Anime Weekend Atlanta.
 The name became a federally registered trademark on December 2, 2008.
 Originally held around Valentine's Day, the convention was rescheduled to be held mid-March in 2009.
-In January 2022, Furry Weekend Atlanta's Twitter announced they have partnered with the Hilton Atlanta hotel nearby as a ‘overflow hotel’ for their upcoming convention later this year.

 Organization

 Furry Weekend Atlanta, Inc., is the 501(c)(3) non-profit corporation which organizes the Furry Weekend Atlanta convention.
 Furry Weekend Atlanta Inc. is headed by an executive committee and in addition to operating the annual convention, promotes the acceptance of the furry fandom in the southeast United States.
 Furry Weekend Atlanta, Inc. retains only the funds necessary for the organization of the Furry Weekend Atlanta convention, and donates the rest to charities.